pvrevina/IAD_2019/README.md

 # IAD_2019

-Minor "Introduction to machine learning"
+Homeworks for "Introduction to machine learning" course.